jkeefe/workshops/module-alexa-fact-skill/README.md

 You can keep going to play with the Alexa skill-building, but if you're new to Dexter, you can get the basics and build your first chatbot by [heading over here](https://github.com/jkeefe/workshops/tree/master/module-build-a-chatbot).)

-## Start a  Dexter.
+## Make a Dexter Bot Script

-- Make the first trigger "launchrequest" and provide a friendly introduction.
+- Make the first trigger `+ launchrequest` and provide a friendly introduction.
+This will be the entry point for your bot script.
-- Make the second trigger "factlist" and provide a list of facts.
+- Make the second trigger `+ factlist` and provide a list of facts.
 Remember, if there are multiple responses beginning with `-`, one will be picked at random.
 - Here's an example you can just copy-and-paste into your Dexter bot script:

 ```